 - Screening/discussing an evolution-themed movie at a local library or community center

-- An evening workshop/talk/Q&A led by our scientists at a local museum for over 50 local science teachers, and providing strategies and resources for teaching evolution
+- An evening workshop/talk/Q&A led by our scientists at a local museum for local science teachers providing strategies and resources for teaching evolution

-The itinerary is largely shaped by our host teachers, which is why we look for motivated, enthusiastic applicants who will show a lot of creativity and initiative in working with us to coordinate the visit.
+We work with our host teachers to plan a successful event, which is why we look for motivated, enthusiastic applicants who will show a lot of creativity and initiative in working with us to coordinate the visit.

-Besides the rewards of hearing about some very exciting, cutting-edge work in evolutionary biology and making this experience possible for your students and community, we will also leave you with a collection of resources to enhance the teaching of evolution in your classroom.
+Besides having real life scientists come out and visit your community for FREE! and hearing about very exciting, cutting-edge work in evolutionary biology, we will also leave you with a collection of resources to enhance the teaching of evolution in your classroom.
 For more information on these resources, see “Resources for Teachers“.

 WHEN DOES THIS OCCUR?

 Charles Darwin’s birthday is February 12th.
 Our scientists and educators typically hit the road the weeks immediately before and after his birthday.
 We are happy to work with our Darwin Day Scholars to find a time that fits their schedules.

 WHAT DOES THIS COST YOU AND YOUR SCHOOL/COMMUNITY?

 Nothing!
 This is part of TriCEM‘s educational outreach mission.
 We cover all the expenses.
 If you’re interested in becoming a Darwin Day Scholar and helping to bring cutting edge evolutionary science to your school/community, click on the “How To Apply” tab at the top of this screen and let us know why you think we should come to you!